 During the European Union Referendum of 2016, Bill was the Chief Whip for the Leave Campaign.
 The British public voted to leave the EU on 23rd June 2016.

-Bill is an active campaigner in Parliament, having secured recognition for female munitions workers from World War 1 in 2016, and in 2017 having put pressure on the government to increase the maximum prison sentence for animal cruelty.
+Bill has been an active campaigner in Parliament, having secured recognition for female munitions workers from World War 1 in 2016, and in 2017 having put pressure on the government to increase the maximum prison sentence for animal cruelty.
 The government announced in October 2017 that they would increase the prison sentence to 5 years, as Bill had been campaigning for.